-In 2014, having grown to such a size that we were now too big to be run by our small team of part-time freelancers, we took something of a breather, and piloted a one-day version of Sŵn we called DimSŵn.
-A full day and night of music with over 50 bands playing.
-DimSŵn was well received, enormous fun and it sold out in advance too, giving us the inspiration and space we needed to re-imagine Sŵn for Wales today.
+Having gotten so big, we weren’t quite sure what to do.
+‘Big’ might be right for some, but it didn’t feel right to us.
+So in 2014, we took something of a breather, and piloted a one-day version of Sŵn we called DimSŵn.
+A full day and night of music with just 50 bands playing.
+DimSŵn was well-received, enormous fun and it sold out in advance, so we established DimSŵn as its own one-day event each spring – a lovely counterpoint to our Autumn festival and a nice introduction to Sŵn growing in other ways, as it gave us the inspiration and space we needed to re-imagine Sŵn for Wales today.